FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/thok_ast_thok.md

     alerts:
       - alert: "This phase begins when Ravana begins summoning adds - all players should focus down these adds to prevent extra damage during Bloody Fuller."
     mechanics:
-      - mechanic:
       - title: "Spirit & Moon Ghana Spawns"
         notes:
           - note: "Spirit and Moon Ghana adds will spawn and should be focused down as fast as possible - note that Moon Ghanas have much more health."
           - note: "The longer these adds are left alive, the more swords will spawn, increasing 'Bloody Fuller's' damage."
   - phase: 03
     attacks:
       - attack: "Pillars of Heaven"